aj-enns/ghcp-download-usage/README.md

 ## Security & Best Practices
 - Never hardcode secrets; always use Azure Key Vault or Automation Account variables.
-- Use managed identities where possible.
+- Use managed identities where possible (this solution uses managed identity for Azure Storage access).
+- Avoid using storage account keys; prefer managed identities or SAS tokens with appropriate permissions.
 - Follow the principle of least privilege for all Azure resources and Service Principals.
 - Validate deployments with `az deployment what-if` or `azd provision --preview` before applying changes.